YahyaMajd/Video-Game-Library-DBMS/README.md

 # Video Game Library Database

-## Overview
+## Overview and Context
 This project involves designing and implementing a relational database to manage a video game library.
 The database contains several tables, including Player, Game Series, and Tournament, and supports complex data modeling through relationships.
 A PHP web interface connects to the Oracle database, allowing users to interact with the data by adding, updating, or removing entries in real-time.
+Note : This project requires an OracleSQL license to run.

 ## Features